IronCoreLabs/recrypt-rs/README.md

 To learn more about our approach to cryptography and to read our publications, please [go here](https://ironcorelabs.com/docs/concepts/ironcore-cryptography).

+### Memory Protection

+We do support memory protection via mlock.
+This will be detected and turned on automatically for supported platforms.
+If you need to disable this you can use the `no_memprotect` feature flag which is disabled by default.

 ## Benchmarks

 ### Results from [79b6e6](https://github.com/IronCoreLabs/recrypt-rs/tree/79b6e62956f524109c8df81c4cf0cdf65291b5c5) (from 2019-12-04)